Jigoku/boxclip/README.md

 #Boxclip
-a 2d game engine using the love2d framework
+a 2d platform engine using the love2d framework

 #####Running the game/engine
-Install [love2d](https://love2d.org/), and simply type `love .` or you can run the script *make_dist.sh* to create a love executable which can be double-clicked or run with `love platform_engine.love`
+Install [love2d](https://love2d.org/), and simply type `love .` in the directory or you can run the script *make_dist.sh* to create a love executable which can be double-clicked or run with `love platform_engine.love` (saving maps isn't supported with this method yet)

 #####Please note
 This is not even a pre-alpha, and end goals may change.
-Currently the plans are to have a box collision based world with a map editor, and simple static path-based enemies.
+Currently the plans are to have a box collision based world with a map editor, and simple path-based enemies.

 #####Current features
 * moving platforms